rafaelpmatoso/qa-engineer-challenge/README.md

 Java 1.8 or higher with the **JAVA_HOME** enviroment variable configured.

+To run the tests a maven wrapper placed inside the project folder can be used, just follow the steps below.

 ## Run the tests

 Unzip the downloaded file in your computer.